-Imagine having a beautiful bouquet of rust and gold flowers, succulents, roses with a collar of fall leaves.
+Imagine having a beautiful bouquet of rust and gold flowers, succulents, and roses with a collar of fall leaves.

 The simple look of a single type of flower bouquet is always a nice choice whether it be calla lilies, asiatic lilies, gerbera daisies, sunflowers or roses.

-Some great unique venues to get married in the fall are the Camp Turnaround LLC in Gales Creek Oregon, Pelican Pub in Pacific City Oregon, Tillamook Forest Center located on Highway 6.
+Some great unique venues to get married in the fall are the Camp Turnaround LLC in Gales Creek Oregon, Pelican Pub in Pacific City Oregon, and Tillamook Forest Center located on Highway 6.

 When most people think of a wedding bouquet, they instantly think roses and lilies.
 But what flowers come to mind for a winter wedding?
 Most brides like adding a touch of the season to their bouquet or arrangements.
-The fragrance and contrast from the winter greens is always an exquisite touch to your bouquets.
+The fragrance and contrast from the winter greens is always an exquisite touch to your bouquet.
 Let the friendly staff at Anderson florists help you choose the perfect flowers for the style and theme of your wedding.